covjson/specification/spec.md

 ## 4. CoverageJSON Objects

-CoverageJSON always consists of a single object.
+CoverageJSON documents always consist of a single object.
 This object (referred to as the CoverageJSON object below) represents a domain, range, coverage, or collection of coverages.

 - The CoverageJSON object may have any number of members (name/value pairs).
 - The CoverageJSON object must have a member with the name `"type"`.
 This member's value is a string that determines the type of the CoverageJSON object.